15 Productivity Metrics and KPIs That Matter

 Marketing qualified leads (MQL) are prospects that have been screened by the marketing team to validate their interest in a certain product or service.
 The sales team is then tasked with guiding these prospects through the purchase process.

 Begin by gathering leads using paid ads, landing pages on websites, email marketing, and social media profiles.
+To improve lead tracking and qualification, you can connect Salesforce to Google Ads, ensuring a seamless flow of data between marketing and sales teams.
 Leads become qualified leads (MQLs) whenever your marketing team matches their personalities to your target market.

 Your lead-generating departments should be encouraged to use higher MQL rates!